 I took my OOPR between ST5 and ST6 and thoroughly enjoyed my two-year experience in fetal medicine at Medway Hospital.
 My OOP gave me the opportunity to acquire skills in advanced obstetric scanning and I also gained valuable clinical skills such as performing cerclage.
 I was heavily involved in setting up research projects and managing large databases as well as statistical analysis.
 I also had great opportunities to work with fetal medicine specialists, fetal cardiologists and maternal physicians in high risk pregnancy clinics.

 I had an amazing experience and would highly recommend taking an OOPR if you have a keen interest in research and would like to pursue a higher academic degree.
 I would definitely recommend completing your membership exams prior to applying for OOP, this enabled me to focus on my research project during my time out of programme.

-The deadline for applicants wishing to take time Out of Programme from Wednesday 6th October 2021 is 31st March 2021
+The deadline for applicants wishing to take time Out of Programme from Wednesday 6th April 2022is 30th November 2021.

 THE DEADLINE ALSO APPLIES TO THOSE WISHING TO EXTEND THEIR CURRENT OOP.
 ANY APPLICATIONS RECEIVED AFTER THIS DATE WILL NOT BE APPROVED.

 Please note that OOP application form must be submittedto the Healthcare Education Team via our online form.
 This in turn will help to minimise the likelihood of an application being returned as incomplete or rejected.

 - Timetable of daily or weekly activity – for OOPR applications the timetable must reflect at least 80% research time

 - Proof/Confirmation that OOPR of 3 years will lead to registration of higher degree (MD or PhD)